-The Dublin Gulch property, within which the Eagle Gold deposit lies, covers an area of approximately 555 km2.
+The Dublin Gulch property, within which the Eagle Gold deposit lies, covers an area of approximately 555 km.
 The Eagle Gold Mine achieved commercial production July 1, 2020.
-The Eagle and Olive gold deposits include Proven and Probable Reserves of 2.6 million ounces of gold from 124 Mt of ore with a grade of 0.65 g/t Au, as outlined in a National Instrument 43-101 Technical Report for the Eagle Gold Mine dated April 10, 2023.
-The Mineral Resource under National Instrument 43-101 - Standards of Disclosure for Mineral Projects (NI 43-101) for the Eagle and Olive deposits has been estimated to host 245 Mt averaging 0.59 g/t Au, containing 4.7 million ounces of gold in the "Measured and Indicated" category, inclusive of Proven and Probable Reserves, and a further 36 Mt averaging 0.63 g/t Au, containing 0.7 million ounces of gold in the "Inferred" category.
+The Eagle and Olive gold deposits include Proven Reserves of 0.54 million ounces of gold from 24 Mt at a grade of 0.69 g/t Au and Probable Reserves of 2.05 million ounces of gold from 101 Mt at a grade of 0.63 g/t Au, as outlined in a National Instrument 43-101 Technical Report for the Eagle Gold Mine dated April 10, 2023.
+The Mineral Resource under National Instrument 43-101 - Standards of Disclosure for Mineral Projects (NI 43-101) for the Eagle and Olive deposits has been estimated to host 38 Mt averaging 0.67 g/t Au for 0.82 million ounces of gold in the indicated category, and 36 Mt averaging 0.65 g/t Au for 0.70 million ounces of gold in the inferred category.
+The mineral resources are inclusive of the mineral reserves.